ThoSe1990/cwt-cucumber/README.md

 ### Json

-Use `--report-json [optional: file]` with an optional file to print the test results to a json file:
+Use `--report-json [optional: file]` to print the test results to a given file or to stdout as json.
+If this option is set, no prints from cwt-cucumber will be on the terminal (it set `--quiet` internally).

 ## Catalog